vmware-tanzu-labs/educates-training-platform/docs/workshop-content/building-an-image.rst

 If what is being installed is just a binary, it can be installed into the ``/home/eduk8s/bin``.
 This directory is automatically in the application search path defined by the ``PATH`` environment variable for the image.

 If you need to install a whole directory hierarchy of files, create a separate directory under ``/opt`` to install everything.
 You can then override the ``PATH`` environment variable in the ``Dockerfile`` to add any extra directory for application binaries and scripts, and the ``LD_LIBRARY_PATH`` environment variable for the location of shared libraries.

+If installing any files from a ``RUN`` instruction into ``/home/eduk8s``, it is recommended you run ``fix-permissions`` as part of the same instruction to avoid copies of files being made into a new layer, which would be the case if ``fix-permissions`` is only run in a later ``RUN`` instruction.
+You can still leave the final ``RUN`` instruction for ``fix-permissions`` as it is smart enough not to apply changes if the file permissions are already set correctly, and so it will not trigger a copy of a file when run more than once.